 - Be sensitive: Employers should promote a work-life balance - the line between work and home is becoming increasingly blurred by the use of modern technology.

 Smart phones, the internet, tweeting and blogging - we have accepted all of these innovations, and many more, as part of our working lives, helping us to work more flexibly, stay in touch for longer and respond to each other quicker.

 But is it all good news?
 Some estimates report that misuse of the internet and social media by workers costs Britain's economy billions of pounds every year and add that many employers are already grappling with issues like time theft, defamation, cyber bullying, freedom of speech and the invasion of privacy.

-Acas Senior Policy Advisor, Adrian Wakeling, talks about social media in the workplace.
+Acas Senior Policy Advisor Adrian Wakeling talks about social media in the workplace.

-Call our Helpline on 08457 47 47 47 for free support and advice or to check your workplace policies and practices.
-The Acas Helpline provides free and impartial advice for employers, employees and representatives on a range of employment relations, employment rights, HR and management issues.
+For support with your specific questions or general queries, call our Helpline on 0300 123 1100.
+It gives free and impartial advice for employers, employees and representatives on a range of workplace relations, employment rights, Human Resources and management issues.

-View further information about our Helpline service, including our new Helpline Online on the Acas Helpline page.
+Find out more about our Helpline service, including our new Helpline Online, on the Acas Helpline page.